Disentangling Latent Shifts of In-Context Learning with Weak Supervision: Lipschitz Continuity in Neural Networks

 The spectral norm represents the greatest possible rate of change in the function's output for any input variation.
-However, calculating the exact spectral norm can be computationally expensive, especially for deep neural networks.
+However, calculating the exact spectral norm can be computationally expensive, especially for deep neural networks, so the Frobenius norm is often used as an efficient alternative.